 I have a powerful framework, systems-focused brain.
 I love going in and pulling everything together and showing:

 - Look, this is how I did it

-- This is when it worked
+- This was when it worked

-- This is when it didn’t work.
+- This was when it didn’t work.

 … so now for the scary part.